conchimnonFPV/Signal-Utilities-for-Arduino/PIDController/README.md

 void disableIntervalCheck();
 ```
 Calculations still will be performed on given dt.<br/>
-Useful for calls from timer ISR
+Useful for calls from timer ISR.
 ***
 #### Enable interval check:
 ```cpp